 Even if you’re not a student or health care professional, you might still be able to become a member of a university or hospital library, which will usually give you access to their online resources as well as the actual books and journals.
-If you have any involvement with local services (for instance, you’re a member of the Maternity Services Liaison Committee), it’s worth asking if you can have access to the library or other resources.
+If you have any involvement with local services (for instance, you’re involved with an MVP), it’s worth asking if you can have access to the library or other resources.
 I know of people who have signed up to do an inexpensive course at their local Uni just to get a library card, but some libraries will let you become an associate member even if you’re not a student.
 If you once went to a university, you can join the alumni association which can also give you privileges.
-It might pay to email, check the website, call or go in and ask about the possibilities.
+It can pay to email, check the website, call or go in and ask about the possibilities.

 4. Is the article open access?

 These days, many articles are open access, which means they’re free to all (although sometimes within certain geographical boundary limits).
 It’s always worth clicking on the ‘full-text’ or ‘PDF’ link, just to see if you can access it in full before you go looking for other options.
 Sometimes you can get the article by signing up to the website.
 It’s free, and just takes a few minutes of time.

 5. Can you add an app or plugin to help?

 Some browsers – such as Firefox and Chrome – have free plugins that you can use to search for freely (and legally) available full text articles on the interwebs.
 One that I use is Unpaywall for Firefox.
 When you see an article that has a paywall, it looks to see if there is a free legal copy in its index and, if so, it shows you a little green tab that you can click to see it.